New investigation reveals risks of biometric data processing for law enforcement purposes

 The ICO and OAIC investigation follows on the heels of an investigation launched by Canadian data protection authorities in February 2020, which led to Clearview recently withdrawing its services from the Canadian market.
 The European Data Protection Board (EDPB), in response to a query from Members of the European Parliament, opined last month that law enforcement use of Clearview AI would "likely not be consistent with the EU data protection regime".
 The EDPB emphasised the need for appropriate safeguards for the rights of data subjects, especially when automated processing is being applied to biometric data.
 They based their conclusion on the fact that the use of Clearview AI's services would entail European law enforcement agencies sharing personal data outside the EU, for the purpose of applying biometric matching against Clearview AI's "mass and arbitrarily populated database of photographs and facial pictures accessible online".

 These investigations highlight a number of issues regarding the use of automated facial recognition technology.
-For further discussion of this technology, see our Talking Tech article here.

 Law enforcement use falls outside of GDPR